Amid coronavirus fears, Tokyo Olympic organizers try to dampen cancellation rumors | The Japan Times

 “We must firmly tackle the new coronavirus to contain it, or we are going to regret it,” she said.

-Rumors have spread online with thousands of comments on Twitter including a Japanese-language hashtag saying the games were canceled.
+Rumors have spread online with thousands of comments on Twitter with the Japanese-language hashtag saying the games were canceled.

 The IOC has faced challenges like this before, and carries insurance for such possibilities.
 It has canceled Olympics during wartime and faced boycotts in 1980 and 1984.
 It also held the 2002 Winter Olympics in Salt Lake City just months after the 9/11 attacks in the United States.